The Borg.lat.898 Cipher

 The MSS-Borg.lat.898 Cipher is a 408 pages manuscript, probably from the 17th century.
 The manuscript is located at the Biblioteca Apostolica Vaticana, called MSS-Borg.lat.898.

 The cipher consists of 34 different characters, comprising all from abstract, esoteric symbols to Roman letters, and some diacritics.
 Catchwords (preview fragments) of one to five characters are often written at the bottom of left–hand pages.
-The entire manuscript is endoded with the exception of the first and last two pages, and some latin headings that can be found in the first part of the manuscript.
+The entire manuscript is endoded with the exception of the first and last two pages, and some headings in Latin that can be found in the first part of the manuscript.

 Text in transcription: txt